How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Case Studies

 \subsection{Hyperconnections}

 We replace the linear input injection of our baseline looped model with hyperconnections~\citep{zhu2025hyperconnections}, which scale and mix $K$ parallel residual lanes across loops.
-The hope is that better information flow inside the recurrent block leads to a better loop mechanism.
+We hypothesize that better information flow inside the recurrent block leads to a better loop mechanism.
 We use $K{=}2$ lanes and full BPTT.

 The scaling curves in Figure~\ref{fig:trunc_hc_isoflops} (right) show that hyperconnections substantially lower validation loss across all looped runs, and $\varphi$ jumps from $0.45$ to $0.65$ (Table~\ref{tab:probe_fits}).
-Each additional recurrence is now worth substantially more in unique-parameter terms than before.
+Each additional recurrence is now worth much more in unique-parameter terms than before.
 Interestingly, the $r{=}2$ architecture even matches or beats the $r{=}1$ baseline at some budgets.
 Note that $\varphi=1$ would require all four architectures to lie on the same compute-optimal frontier, not just $r{=}2$ beating $r{=}1$ at a few budgets.

-Hyperconnections are therefore a genuine architectural improvement: validation loss falls and the compute-optimal allocation moves to narrower widths, lowering per-token inference FLOPs (the opposite of the widening seen under truncated BPTT).
-The remaining caveat is that hyperconnections were originally proposed as a drop-in replacement for the residual connections between transformer blocks~\citep{zhu2025hyperconnections} and could in principle be applied across the 20 layers of the $r{=}1$ baseline as well.
-Our probe applies them only at the loop boundary, which is the natural site for a within-loop intervention but leaves the baseline unchanged.
-An $r{=}1$ baseline modified the same way could narrow the measured $\Delta\varphi$.
-For the purpose here, showing that the joint law cleanly attributes an architectural intervention to the capacity channel rather than to a token bonus, the comparison is sufficient.
-We refer to concurrent work~\citep{zeitounHyperloopTransformers2026} for a detailed investigation of hyperconnections in looped transformers.
+Hyperconnections are a genuine architectural improvement, as validation loss falls and the compute-optimal allocation moves to narrower widths, lowering per-token inference FLOPs (the opposite of the widening seen under truncated BPTT).
+However, hyperconnections were originally proposed as a replacement for the residual connections between transformer blocks~\citep{zhu2025hyperconnections} and could in principle be applied to the $r{=}1$ baseline as well.
+Our case study applies them only at the loop boundary, which is the natural site for a within-loop intervention.
+An $r{=}1$ baseline modified the same way would likely shift the calibration of $\varphi$ downward.
+However, our primary comparisons are between looped models, with the non-looped baseline serving only as a calibration anchor.
+The shift would also likely be modest: concurrent work~\citep{zeitounHyperloopTransformers2026} shows loop-level hyperconnections beat layer-level hyperconnections.